katieoconn/pregnancy-ibd/pages/fertility_resection.md

 **Ileal/Ileocolonic Resection**

-Preconception note: Bowel resections generally do not affect fertility, unless there was significant disease, complications from surgery, or any reason that the fallopian tubes may have been affected.
+Bowel resections generally do not affect fertility, unless there was significant disease, complications from surgery, or any reason that the fallopian tubes may have been affected.